mgbukov/dynamicQL/README.md

 # dynamic_QL

-This branch contains a Python3 implementation of simulated annealing for performing quantum state preparation on a 1D chain.
+This branch contains a Python3 implementation of simulated annealing and stochastic gradient descent for performing quantum state preparation on a 1D chain.
 The code is fairly well commented (so dig in !).

 # Requirements